Python for Power System Analysis: Examples

 - open-Ego project - The project open-eGo aims to develop a transparent, inter-grid-level operating grid planning tool to investigate economic viable grid expansion scenarios considering alternative flexibility options such as storages or redispatch.
 It uses PyPSA.

-If you have a nice example of using PyPSA, send your iPython notebook to Tom Brown (brown at fias.uni-frankfurt.de).
+If you have a nice example of using PyPSA, send your Jupyter notebook to Tom Brown (brown at fias.uni-frankfurt.de).